Revenue

 Allied defense expansion

 While currently focused on U.S. defense applications, Saronic's $175 million Series B funding explicitly supports international expansion to allied nations.
-NATO countries and Indo-Pacific allies face similar maritime challenges and are increasingly investing in autonomous capabilities.
+The company has identified priority geographies including Australia, Japan, South Korea, and the Middle East as key markets for horizontal expansion.

 Commercial maritime applications